-74 Commission on Human Rights Resolution 2005/40 , 19 April 2005, E/CN.4/RES/2005/40 and Council of Europe Resolution 1464, supra n.
-2, both attest that States should take all appropriate measures to counter intolerance and gender discrimination based on religion or belief order to guarantee that gender equality is being ensured within religion and religious communities.
+While it may be acceptable to argue over the precise content of a human right, it is clear that, regardless of the actual specifics, each human right must be ensured without distinction as to sex, or indeed any of the other 'protected grounds.'
+This means that, in order to fulfil the non distinction condition, the content of the rights themselves must be non discriminatory.
+Following on from this reasoning, all human rights, including the right to freedom of religion, should be interpreted in light of the non distinction norm.
+The right to freedom of religion therefore must be looked at through the prism of gender equality (Stuart, 2008, p.
+101).
+Women's right to religion is equal to that of men.
+Although states can and should allow religions internal autonomy, they still have a supervisory role to play in order to guarantee that gender equality is being ensured within religion and religious communities.
 This is not as fundamental a change as it may appear to be.
 Liberal theory, which underpins a state's neutral stance in the private sphere, already allows for the fulfilment of gender equality within religion.
-Rawl's 'principles of justice' guarantee the 'basic rights and liberties' of individuals within the 'social world' and thereby religion.
-In fact, Rawl actually states that 'because churches...are associations within the basic structure, they must adjust to the requirements that this structure imposes in order to establish background justice.'77 On this view, the autonomy of such associations is restricted by reference to 'basic equal liberties... and fair equality of opportunity' and the basic rights and liberties of an individual are guaranteed.
+Rawls' 'principles of justice' guarantee the 'basic rights and liberties' of individuals within the 'social world' and thereby religion.
+In fact, Rawls actually states that 'because churches...are associations within the basic structure, they must adjust to the requirements that this structure imposes in order to establish background justice' (Rawls, 1996, p.
+261).
+On this view, the autonomy of such associations is restricted by reference to 'basic equal liberties... and fair equality of opportunity' and the basic rights and liberties of an individual are guaranteed (Rawls, 1996, p.
+261).
 Liberal theory therefore already embraces the idea that religious autonomy does not include the right to discriminate on the basis of sex.